UNM-CARC/QuickBytes/ParallelMatlabServer.md

 Enter the address of the cluster you would like to use: for example, wheeler.alliance.unm.edu.

 Enter /users/<your username> for the path to the PBS scripts that MATLAB will create on the cluster.
-Choosing will work.

 Screenshot 4